valenwalker/FinskApp/index.md

 ## FinskApp

-The easiest way to keep track of your Finska/Mölkky games!
+The easiest way to track your Finska/Mölkky games!

-Please leave us your [comments or issues!](https://github.com/valenwalker/FinskApp/issues/new)
+Please leave us your [comments or issues](https://github.com/valenwalker/FinskApp/issues/new), and we will be happy to help you.

 You can use the [editor on GitHub](https://github.com/valenwalker/FinskApp/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.